swetagit186/swetagit186/README.md

 - ☸️ I have a keen interest in `Open Source` and `Web Development`.

-- 🔭 I’m currently involved into `Open Source Contribution, projects and DSA`.
+- 🔭 I’m currently involved into `Open Source Contribution, Development Projects and DSA`.

 - 🍀 Ask me about anything related to `MERN stack` and related technologies.